The Lights of Greyfare

 After a brutal divorce and the loss of everything she thought she was, journalist Katherine Calder is on assignment to the fog-drenched town of Greyfare.
 She’s come to write, to recover, and to disappear for a little while.
 But Greyfare has other plans.

 Darkly lyrical and emotionally charged, The Lights of Greyfare is a supernatural descent into love, memory, and the terror of losing yourself to something older than the tide.
-Perfect for fans of The Haunting of Hill House, this is a horror novel that lingers long after the last page.
+Perfect for fans of The Haunting of Hill House, this is a horror novel that stays long after the last page.